mhjensen/Physics321/doc/LectureNotes/_build/html/_sources/schedule.md

 - Friday 2/10: Discussion of fourth homework.
 Deadline fourth homework.
   - Handwritten notes at https://github.com/mhjensen/Physics321/blob/master/doc/HandWrittenNotes/Spring2023/NotesFebruary10.pdf
 - Taylor chapter 4 is the essential reading.
 See also chapter 7 of Malthe-Sørenssen for exercise 6 in homework 4
+- Video with hints and tips for hw 4 at https://youtu.be/nTQSb7-5xy0

 ### Week 7, February 13-17, 2023
 - Monday 2/13: Discussion of conditions for conservative forces and summing up our